tseyt/vip-dsbg/PROPOSAL.md

 ## 5. Methodology

-The primary research method for this study is application and literature review.
-This study will be a step by step process starting off with mini-objectives.
-The first mini-objective would be to implement simple Smart Contracts for both the EOS.IO blockchain and the Ethereum blockchain.
-Next we must review the current processes of pushing transactions with the Ethereum Virtual Machine.
+The primary research method for this study is literature review and application.
+This study will be a step-by-step process starting off with mini-objectives.
+For example, a first mini-objective would be to implement simple Smart Contracts for both the EOS.IO blockchain and the Ethereum blockchain.
+Next we would review the process of pushing transactions with the Ethereum Virtual Machine.
 From here, we can find ways to implement the EVM into an EOSIO C++ smart contract to invoke transactions on Ethereum that contains what we have outlined in our contract.
-Between each step and implementation, multiple tests must incurr to steer the code towards success.
+Between each step and implementation, multiple tests must be conducted.
 This project aims to be a multi-semester project.

 ## 6. References